Allaht2/openmuse_project/README.md

 Another survey collected for the project is the cultural access and participation survey.
 The data for this survey can also be found in the `input/data_processed/` directory.
 The file is called `cultural_access_parcipation.sav`.

+All datasets included here are interim versions.
+The official releases, complete with standardized metadata and documentation, will be published at a later date.

 ## Census dashboard

 The census dashboard offers visualizations of the different questions in the audience census data from all the cities.